s0ubhik/s0ubhik/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Internship
+- 🔭 I’m currently working on Healthica an NHA approved Healthcare Software
-- 🌱 I’m currently learning Codeigniter
+- 🌱 I’m currently learning Flutter
 - 🤔 I’m looking for help with Operating System Development
 - 📫 Mail me at `soubhik1809@gmail.com`
 - ⚡ Fun fact: Computer Science is more about Mathematics than Computer Science itself